ChameleonCloud/docs/source/technical/complex/heat_templates.rst

 .. _heat-templates:

-Heat Orchestration Templates
+Heat orchestration templates
 ============================

 A *Heat Orchestration Template* is a YAML file that specifies how resources are used and configured in a *Complex Appliance*.

-A Case Example: NFS Share
+A case example: NFS share
 -------------------------

 Let's look at the NFS Share Template (available on `Trovi <https://trovi.chameleoncloud.org/dashboard/artifacts/729fc749-15da-419f-952a-0d3457baa09e>`_).
 The NFS share appliance deploys: